 Born in California to a mother of Peruvian/Chinese ancestry and a father of Lithuanian/Jewish descent, her multicultural heritage is explored regularly within her compositions.
 A lot of her work is inspired by her travels throughout South America, and incorporates Latin folklore, poetry, mythology, and native musical styles.
 Take a listen below.

 Long-serving Pianist Magazine contributor Melanie is one of the few female composers to be published in the renowned Edition Schott series.
 She is highly thought of, which comes as no surprise considering she is one of the leading voices in modern-day piano festivals.
 Much of her work has been included in piano festival syllabuses around the world.

 Melanie presents one piano lesson in each issue of Pianist.
-For the month of October only, you can download any issue of Pianist for just £2.99.
 Pick your copy here.

 4. Caroline Shaw